Welcome to today's edition of the Rush 24-7 podcast.

 Where are the nags now?

-Because there's some real women.
+Because they're some real women.

 I'm just saying, I'll bet you these are real women.

-I'm just I'm just they are.
+I'm just, I'm just bet you they are.

-Um the Republicans got two hours yesterday total.
+The Republicans got two hours yesterday total.

 Obama and his gang got four.